Determine if you need a Warrant

 Review Fees & Pay for your Application

-Fees for a warrant are calculated based on the below list.
+Fees for a Warrant are calculated based on Chapter 62 of the City code.
+View Planning and Zoning Fees.
 You will be emailed a transaction statement (invoice) with your total amount due.

 You will need you transaction ID number in order to complete this task.